-We caught up with Independent Property Group’s Hannah Gill, Managing Director of Property Management, who’s helpfully outlined how to avoid such disasters from the perspective of both the tenant and property management.
+We caught up with Independent Property Group’s Grace Hooper, General Manager of Property Management, who’s helpfully outlined how to avoid such disasters from the perspective of both the tenant and property management.

 What can property management actually do for tenants?

 I think there’s a real lack of understanding about the value of property management in offering support to tenants.
 There’s this perception that property managers are the bad guys for tenants and we’re there to make life difficult, and unfortunately the reason that perception exists is because that’s the way a lot of tenants are treated.
 It’s hard because generally people don’t choose a property manager, they choose the home and have to live with what they get.
 We always recommend that if you find a property manager you like, check out their website and look for other properties they manage when it’s time to move.